 It was however, the Delta variant that spread further and to grim results, having left Alpha, Beta and Mu variants far behind.
 Of 845,000 sequences uploaded to the GISAID global science initiative with specimens collected in the last 60 days, 99.8 percent were Delta, according to the WHO's weekly epidemiological report.

-– Also, till date only four SARS-CoV-2 strains that have been labelled “variant of concern” by WHO and ongoing studies and monitoring will give a better picture.
+– Also, till date seven SARS-CoV-2 strains that have been labelled “variant of concern” by WHO and ongoing studies and monitoring will give a better picture.
 This means that not all mutations would be malignant.